WINESTONE LAVAL Mortgages and Advisory Services: Talking Variable Rate Mortgages and the Right Time To Lock In!

 Although variable mortgages have their place in the market, the popular option has generally been fixed-rate mortgages.
 This structure allows for easier budgeting, with payments staying constant for a set amount of time.
 Variable rate mortgages can be seen as a riskier venture due to fluctuating interest rates, whereas, fixed-rate mortgage payments stay level throughout the term.

-As always, if you have questions about locking in your variable mortgage, or breaking your current mortgage to secure a lower rate, or general mortgage or insurance related questions, contact us to discuss first.
+As always, if you have questions about locking in your variable mortgage, or breaking your current mortgage to secure a lower rate, or general mortgage related questions, contact us to discuss first.